 The temporary registration policy outlines our emergency registration powers and sets out our approach to identifying persons or specified groups of persons who are, or may reasonably be considered to be, suitable to be temporarily registered during this Covid-19 emergency.
 We publish the names of individuals with temporary registration and we have also published an analysis of the diversity of the professionals with temporary registration.
+As of 31 March 2021, we held diversity data for 53 per cent of people with temporary registration.

-- 9 The actions we took to understand the diversity of the professionals with temporary registration enable us to: - 9.1 comply with legislation, which is essential for our regulatory functions and makes us compliant with equalities and human rights legislation.2 - 9.2 demonstrate fairness in our processes and understand the identities of the people with temporary registration and how they are impacted by our work.
-Collecting this data enables us to do that.
-In order to know whether we are being fair and not discriminating against any particular group we need to know what those groups are and who falls into them, for example being able to analyse the protected characteristics of those referred and removed. - 9.3 meet public interest in the diversity data of professionals involved in the Covid-19 crisis. - 9.4 monitor actual or potential disproportionate outcomes of Covid-19 for people with certain protected characteristics, supporting the evidence base in the health and social care sector.
+- 9 The actions we took to understand the diversity of the professionals with temporary registration enable us to: - 9.1 comply with legislation, which is essential for our regulatory functions and makes us compliant with equalities and human rights legislation2 - 9.2 demonstrate fairness in our processes and understand the identities of the people with temporary registration and how they are impacted by our work.
+Collecting this data enables us to know whether we are being fair and not discriminating against any particular group, for example being able to analyse the protected characteristics of those referred and removed - 9.3 meet public interest in the diversity data of professionals involved in the Covid-19 crisis - 9.4 monitor actual or potential disproportionate outcomes of Covid-19 for people with certain protected characteristics, supporting the evidence base in the health and social care sector.

-Emergency standards for nursing and midwifery education
+Emergency and Recovery standards for nursing and midwifery education